Cannabis Addiction

 What Is Cannabis?

-Although some people argue that cannabis is a natural plant with therapeutic benefits as well as promoting feelings of relaxation and tranquillity, cannabis consumption can result in the development of an addiction and have severe health implications.
-These include a profound effect on your central nervous system with research also suggesting that cannabis abuse can cause memory problems, cognitive impairment, paranoia and is linked to a range of mental health conditions.
+Although some people argue that cannabis is a natural plant with therapeutic benefits and can promote feelings of relaxation and tranquillity, cannabis use can result in the development of an addiction and may have serious health implications.

 Is Cannabis Addictive?

-- feel moody and irritable
+- Feel moody and irritable

-- feel sick
+- Feel sick

-- find it hard to sleep
+- Find it hard to sleep

-- find it hard to eat
+- Find it hard to eat

-- experience sweating and shaking
+- Experience sweating and shaking

-- get diarrhoea
+- Get diarrhoea

 Symptoms Of Cannabis Addiction